-Digital subtraction angiography is a fluoroscopic technique used extensively in interventional radiology for visualising blood vessels.
-Radiopaque structures such as bones are eliminated ("subtracted") digitally from the image, thus allowing for accurate depiction of the blood vessels.
+Digital subtraction angiography (DSA) is a fluoroscopic technique used extensively in interventional radiology for visualizing blood vessels.
+Radiopaque structures such as bones are eliminated ("subtracted") digitally from the image, thus allowing for an accurate depiction of the blood vessels.

 There are numerous indications for angiography and their number has been on the rise ever since interventional radiology has been shown to successfully supplant many open vascular procedures.
 Salient examples include: